Skip to main content

 • Mood swings and relationship difficulties

-Traditional treatments typically involve behavioral therapy and prescription medications, but these don’t work optimally for everyone.
+Traditional treatments typically involve behavioural therapy and prescription medications, but these don’t work optimally for everyone.
 Side effects and limited effectiveness have led many Canadians to explore alternative options, including medical cannabis.

 The Science Behind Cannabis and ADHD

-2. GABA inhibition: Cannabis reduces the release of gamma-aminobutyric acid (GABA), a neurotransmitter that inhibits dopamine release
+• GABA inhibition: The endocannabinoid system may affect the release of gamma-aminobutyric acid (GABA), a neurotransmitter that can inhibit dopamine release.

 Benefits of Medical Cannabis for ADHD Symptoms